With Strata Logging Service - AI Security Logs

 AI Security Report

-The AI Security Report tab provides detailed information on the AI traffic and specific AI threat logs.
+AI Security Report: The AI Security Report tab provides detailed information on the AI traffic and specific AI threat logs.
 It includes threat snippet identification and reporting.
-The AI Runtime Security system supports asynchronous identification of particular content snippets that trigger security detectors.
+The Prisma AIRS platform supports asynchronous identification of particular content snippets that trigger security detectors.

 Each report includes a unique report ID to help debug logs.